fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-the-ursa-files.md

   - Debian (version 11), or earlier
   - ArchLinux, which has rolling updates.
 - Ursa Network Node installed and running correctly

+## Quick Video

+A walkthrough video is provided as a quick reference for the users, we try to keep it simple and would suggest the text guide version to get more detailed information.

+The video content is stored in our Fleek Network [playlist](https://www.youtube.com/watch?v=uAFIDu3UBvw&list=PL3v9ZaTBrN9GEQ2NmS5xc6YH0E2df5VTn) on the Fleek XYZ [Youtube channel](https://www.youtube.com/@fleekxyz).

+<YoutubePlayer
+  title="How to Secure Ursa Files on Fleek Network Nodes" videoId="55SH6KQf3cs"
+/>

+How do you find the video content?
+Help us improve by sending feedback in our Discord channel [here](https://discord.gg/fleekxyz).

 ## Why should I care?